Kubernetes Networking with Calico Training Course

 OpenDaylight for Network Engineers

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform.

 OpenDaylight in Production: Scaling and Optimizing SDN Deployments

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level IT architects, network administrators, and engineers who wish to deploy OpenDaylight in production environments, optimize its performance for large-scale use, and troubleshoot common issues in SDN deployments.
+14 HoursThis instructor-led live training in Slovakia (online or onsite) targets intermediate-level IT architects, network administrators, and engineers who aim to deploy OpenDaylight in production environments, optimize its performance for large-scale use, and troubleshoot common issues in SDN deployments.

 By the end of this training, participants will be able to: